Eyantra698Sumanto/Digital-Design-on-FPGA/README.md

 Truth table for the BCD to seven segment display:</br>
 ![image](https://user-images.githubusercontent.com/58599984/137947406-7e48558f-5e27-4226-a254-ef62742b71d5.png)

-Please refer the project from the following link:</br>
+The Seven Segment Display interfacing is done in this workshop using Please refer the project from the following link:</br>
 https://www.makerchip.com/sandbox/0mZf5hwmG/0Wnhyjg#</br>
 Here is the project: